maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 What follows is a snippet of each section of *application.css.scss* followed by a description of what the section should be used for:

+#### Definitions

+Use the "Definitions" section to set global variables for the entire project such as $base-font or $base-font-size.

     /* DEFINITIONS
     ============================================================================ */
     @import "define";

-Use the "definitions" section to set global variables for the entire project such as $base-font or $base-font-size.
+#### Mixins

+Major mixins such as Compass and homebrewed mixins.
+Included in our starter CSS is a base set of media queries (to be discussed in [Chapter 5 - Media Queries][Media Queries]) and a blank file to place mixins into.

     /* MIXINS
     ============================================================================ */